-To be successful in business, one of the first things you have to be able to do is bring in enough money to pay your bills.
 Measuring liquidity demonstrates the financial health of your small business.
-It shows how capable your business is of taking care of outstanding current liabilities using cash or existing assets.
+Your liquidity ratio, by definition, shows how capable your business is of taking care of outstanding current liabilities using cash or existing assets.

 - Current Liabilities: Outstanding bills, payables, taxes, loans or other debts your business is responsible for paying back within the next 12 months.

-- Current Assets: Cash or other assets that can be converted to cash quickly.
+- Current Assets: Cash or other assets that can be quickly converted to cash.
 This includes inventory that can be sold.

 - Accounts Receivable: Money owed to you by customers for purchases and is due within a few months.